 Which And Where To Buy A Fuel Pressure Gauge

 Owning a fuel pressure gauge is now becoming a must.
 All vehicles now use an electrical fuel pump to deliver fuel (under high pressure) to the fuel injectors and the best way to diagnose this fuel pump is with a fuel pressure gauge.

-As mentioned earlier (in fuel pump test 2), in all of the GM 3.1L and 3.4L V6 equipped vehicles...
-GM was kind enough to put a Schrader valve on the fuel injector rail where you can tap into the fuel system and check its performance.
+As mentioned earlier (in fuel pump TEST 2), in all of the GM 3.8L V6 equipped vehicles, GM was kind enough to put a Schrader valve on the fuel injector rail where you can tap into the fuel system and check its performance.

 A fuel pressure gauge can cost you as little as $40 (US) or as much as $200 (US).
-The price difference depends on what type of fuel pressure gauge set you buy... this means either buying a non-professional technician grade tool or a professional technician grade too.
+The price difference depends on whether you're buying a non-professional technician grade tool or a professional technician grade tool.
 Whichever one you buy, it's an investment that will pay for itself many times over.

 Your local parts house will have a fuel pressure gauge set to sell you, although you'll pay more for it and it won't be a professional grade tool (if that's what you're looking for).

 The Actron CP7838 Professional Fuel Pressure Tester is a good tool but not a professional technician level fuel pressure gauge although the name used by Actron to describe it has the word ‘professional’ as part of its name.